-Warwick residents invited to Spring Court Leet meeting
+Warwick residents invited to spring Court Leet meeting

 It is a chance for residents to raise any concerns that they may have about matters in Warwick to Warwick Court Leet for their consideration to then be taken to the Lord of the Leet who is the Mayor of Warwick.

-Historically the Courts Leet were the bodies that acted as the upholders of Law and Order throughout England from the Middle Ages until 1947.
+Historically the Court Leets were the bodies that acted as the upholders of law and order throughout England from the Middle Ages until 1947.

 The Warwick Court Leet is one of the few left in the country.